semihgunel/Df3dBehav/README.md

 ```bash
 df3dbehav --path '/folder/with_pose_result_file/'
 ```
-This will save a file called df3d_behav.csv under the same folder.
+It will automatically find the pose_result file and save a file called df3d_behav.csv under the same folder.

 # Analyze the Results
 You can read the csv file using pandas: